-- A. For an achievement to be eligible for nomination in any of the Music categories, the submission must be initiated either personally by the songwriter or composer, or by their authorized representative, or by an authorized representative of the distributing studio of that film. - B. Submission forms must be signed by all submitting writers and must be accompanied by a complete final music cue sheet listing all music cues. - C. Original Song submissions must further be accompanied by: - A vocal lead sheet - A digital video clip of no more than three minutes of each song, showing how the song is used in the motion picture - In cases where one of the submitted songwriters receives less than a 20% split of the songwriting credit, a letter of justification must be submitted to the Music Branch Executive Committee explaining why that writer should be considered awards-eligible for the song.
-Letters must be received by the submission deadline along with all other required materials.
-The Music Branch Executive Committee will review all letters when making final determinations of awardable songwriters for each submitted song. - D. Original Score submissions must further be accompanied by: - a digital upload of the full film - a completed 'Music Breakdown Form' (provided by the Academy) which categorizes the film's total minutes of the following: - Original score (music composed as underscore for this specific film) - Original songs (songs composed for this specific film) - Source music (music used to emulate an on-screen or off-screen source, i.e., a radio or an onscreen performance) - Licensed and/or pre-existing music used as underscore (i.e., classical music or songs used as score) - The above categories must also be represented by their individual percentage of the film's total music. - In cases where other non-submitting composers have contributed original music in the film - either by shared authorship of cues or by additional cues not shared with the submitting composer a letter signed by ALL listed composers explaining the contribution of each must be submitted to the Music Branch Executive Committee by the submission deadline along with all other required materials. - E. The composer's on-screen credit and submission form, as well as the actual cue sheet for the music as used in the film and supplied by the film company, shall be used by the Music Branch Executive Committee to help determine the eligibility of the score. - F. Submissions may be made prior to the film's Los Angeles County qualifying run, but must be made no later than 60 days after such opening, or by 5 p.m.
-PT on November 15, 2018, whichever comes first.
-New submissions will not be accepted beyond this date, however for existing submissions an extension to December 1 may be granted at the Academy's discretion only for the purposes of delivery of supplemental materials such as video clips or final cue sheets.

-G. The Music Branch Executive Committee has the right, but not the obligation, to submit any eligible works in all three categories, but must do so no later than November 30, 2018.
+- A. For an achievement to be eligible for nomination in any of the Music categories, the submission must be initiated either personally by the songwriter or composer, or by their authorized representative, or by an authorized representative of the distributing studio of that film. - B. Submission forms must be signed by all submitting writers and must be accompanied by a complete final music cue sheet listing all music cues. - C. Original Song submissions must further be accompanied by: - A vocal lead sheet - A digital video clip of no more than three minutes of each song, showing how the song is used in the motion picture - A completed "Original Song Contribution Sheet," obtainable from the Academy, summarizing each submitting writer's specific contribution to the song, as well as writing percentages.
+The

+Music Branch Executive Committee will review all submission materials when making the determination of award-eligible songwriters.

+- D. Original Score submissions must further be accompanied by: - a completed "Music Breakdown Form" (provided by the Academy) which categorizes the film's total minutes of the following: - Original score (music composed as underscore for this specific film) - Original songs (songs composed for this specific film) - Source music (music used to emulate an on-screen or off-screen source, i.e., a radio or an on-screen performance) - Licensed and/or pre-existing music used as underscore (i.e., classical music or songs used as score) - The above categories must also be represented by their individual percentage of the film's total music. - In cases where other non-submitting composers have contributed original music in the film - either by shared authorship of cues or by additional cues not shared with the submitting composer a letter signed by ALL listed composers explaining the contribution of each must be submitted to the Music Branch Executive Committee by the submission deadline along with all other required materials. - E. The composer's on-screen credit and submission form, as well as the actual cue sheet for the music as used in the film and supplied by the film company, shall be used by the Music Branch Executive Committee to help determine the eligibility of the score. - F. Submissions may be made prior to the film's Los Angeles County qualifying run, but must be made no later than 60 days after such opening, or by 5 p.m.
+PT on November 15, 2019, whichever comes first.
+New submissions will not be accepted beyond this date, however for existing submissions an extension to December 1 may be granted at the Academy's discretion only for the purposes of delivery of supplemental materials such as video clips or final cue sheets. - G. The Music Branch Executive Committee has the right, but not the obligation, to submit any eligible works in all three categories, but must do so no later than November 29, 2019.